JoannaTabbi/JoannaTabbi_7_12062022/README.md

 ## REQUIREMENTS

 Node.js, version: 16.15.1 LTS or later
-npm version 8.12.1 or later
+npm version 8.19.3 or later
-MongoDB
-API client e.g. POSTMAN

 ## GETTING STARTED

 Clone this repository and open it in your code editor.
 Move to the back directory, run *npm install* then *nodemon server*, the server will run on port 3000 (default).
-Create .env file in the root directory, then copy/paste the content of the .dot.exemple file.
+Create .env file in the back directory, then copy/paste the content of the .env.exemple file.
 Set your own values to the environment variables that it contains.

 ## DATABASE